 “Do not be afraid.”
 (Luke 12:32) Such soothing words spoken by our Lord.
 Not only do they quickly serve to calm the heart, they demonstrate that our Lord knows us.
 He knows we are weak.
 He knows we are prone to fear.
 He knows what we need to hear.
 There’s comfort in knowing that He understands.

-“For He Himself knows our frame; He is mindful that we are but dust.”
+“Just as a father has compassion on his children, So the Lord has compassion on those who fear Him.
+For He Himself knows our frame; He is mindful that we are but dust.”
+Psalm 103:14

 In those moments we have some choices to make.
-Will we lean on him and not on ourselves?
-Will we trust him even when we can’t see the big picture and don’t believe what’s happening could possibly be what’s best?
-Will we continue to believe that what we’ve come to know about him from his word is true?
-Oftentimes, prayer and reading the Bible can help us get to a place where we can answer all those questions in the affirmative; and as a result, our fear fades.
+Will we lean on Him and not on ourselves?
+Will we trust Him and say Thy will be done even when we can’t see the big picture and don’t believe what’s happening could possibly be what’s best?
+Will we continue to believe that what we’ve come to know about Him from His word is true?
+Oftentimes, prayer and reading the Bible can help us get to a place where we can answer all those questions in the affirmative; and as a result, the fear fades.

-Comfort from the Scriptures
+Comfort for Believers, from the Scriptures

 “I sought the LORD, and He answered me, And delivered me from all my fears.”
 Psalm 34:4

 Paul too talked about having fears.
 He also wrote about being comforted by God.

 “For even when we came into Macedonia our flesh had no rest, but we were afflicted on every side: conflicts without, fears within.
 But God, who comforts the depressed, comforted us by the coming of Titus;” 2 Corinthians 7:5-6

 One group of verses that I’ve gone back to again and again when I was afraid is in Proverbs 3.
 I’m sure I’m not the only one who has been strengthened by them.